aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 SimpleDateFormat sdf = new SimpleDateFormat("dd/MM/yyyy HH:mm:ss");
 ```

-This format will be used to interpret the start and end dates of your appointments.
+`SimpleDateFormat` is a thread‑unsafe class, so reusing a single instance within a single thread improves performance and reduces object allocation.

-### Step 2: Build a Query with ExchangeQueryBuilder
+### Step 2: build a query with exchangeQueryBuilder

-Create an instance of `ExchangeQueryBuilder` and set up your date range criteria:
+`ExchangeQueryBuilder` is Aspose.Email's fluent builder that lets you specify search criteria without writing raw SOAP XML.
+Create an instance and set up your date range criteria:

 ```java
 import com.aspose.email.ExchangeQueryBuilder;